-The number of individuals from the George Fox community who have people registered at the event, could be found in the future.
+The number of individuals from the George Fox community who have been identified as potential marrow donors for cancer patients, thanks to a Be The Match event (pictured above) held on campus in September 2013.
+More than 250 people registered at the event, meaning more potential matches could be found in the future.